 4. Form Cross-Functional Teams

 To enable better interdepartmental teamwork even further, you could create designated cross-functional teams.
+Instead of relying on occasional collaboration, these teams are built to work together consistently on shared goals.
 A good example would be a cross-functional team of people from the marketing, sales, and customer success departments.

-These professionals often need to work together in order to achieve more impactful results.
-Oftentimes, they need to share and transfer knowledge with each other on a daily basis.
+These professionals often need to collaborate closely to deliver meaningful outcomes.
+In many cases, they need to share and transfer knowledge with each other on a daily basis to ensure a smooth customer journey and consistent messaging.
+When they operate in silos, gaps quickly appear.

 5. Open Up Lines of Communication